quantumomid/foodPovertyHackathon2022/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+# Backend

+The `/backend` folder of the repo contains the Firebase Functions that were used to create the backend API endpoints.

+## Getting started

+`npm install -g firebase-tools`

+Once you are added as a contributor to our team's foodPovertyHackathon Firebase project, run `firebase login` to login and authenticate your firebase CLI tool.

+## Run the functions locally

+Follow the instructions [here:](https://firebase.google.com/docs/functions/get-started#emulate-execution-of-your-functions) running the emulator command from the `/backend` folder

+## Deploy updated functions to Prod

+Run the command `firebase deploy --only functions` from the `/backend/functions` folder.